thejayhaykid/my-advanced-blog/src/resources/resume/index.md

 - Supported and developed a Python application that receives GPS data sent in from the field, then processes the data using Arcpy, and stores it for use into an Oracle SQL Databases
 - Developed a Python script to automate the creation of the standard testing Excel documentation that the client uses
+- Maintained a legacy mainframe application, learning all necessary technologies on the job including COBOL, CICS, JCL, and overnight batch applications
 - Began process of enhancing React app with various features such as state management with Redux, adding Bootstrap to speed up UI development, and a router to unite the application to being a Single Page App (SPA)

 ## AppleCare at Home Senior Advisor